 Can The ISP See that I am Using a VPN

-This piece looks at how ISPs track and analyze user traffic.
+This article looks at how ISPs track and analyze user traffic.
 It will also tell how ISPs examine the type of encryption VPNs use.
 Also, we’ll review the limitations of ISP visibility.
-We will go through the potential effects of encryption on online privacy.
 After reading, you will know how your ISP can detect VPN usage and the extent of protection VPNs provide.

 What Can My ISP See When I Use a VPN?